Thursday, February 02, 2012

 So with costs rising and jobs going to Mexico, China, South Korea and Malaysia, one has to wonder how our quality of life in Canada can possibly continue.

 A new refinery in Western Canada seems a wiser investment.
 The costs of the two proposed pipelines, [Kitimat and Texas], and their risks to all water reserves seems like lunacy to me.
 Refined products dissipate if spilled at sea.
-Far better than the damage of crude tanker spills that sooner or later kill the BC and or China coastal fishing, seafood industries.
+Far better than the damage of crude tanker spills that sooner or later kill the BC and or China coastal seafood industries.

 Would there be a backlash from millions of Chinese who depend on seafoods if our toxic Tar Sands crude were spilled over their shores, choking out all sea life?